UPDATED JULY 28TH, 2021

-As we move temporarily to online learning, we want to keep you updated with our plan going forward and continuity of education for our students.
-Although we are in an unprecedented situation, our teaching provision will not be reduced and we aim to provide the same curriculum provision online as we do in face-to-face lessons.
+In the exceptional circumstances of possibly having to once again move temporarily to online learning, we want to keep you updated with our contingency plan for continuity of education for our students if we find ourselves once again in this situation in the future.
+We want to reassure parents and students that our teaching provision will not be reduced and we would aim to provide the same curriculum provision online as we do in face-to-face lessons.

 Here is a brief summary of what each teaching/learning platform provides: